1. How long does it take to complete the EST&P degree, and when can I start?

 EST&P is a coursework based professional master's program and students are primarily self-funded through personal savings and educational loans, or externally funded through government or private fellowships or by their employer.
 The Graduate Admissions Staff do not determine financial aid criteria and are not involved in financial aid decisions.
 Masters students are encouraged to apply for external funding.

-All applicants to the EST&P program are considered for a service scholarship by the admissions committee at the time of admission, which is the only minimal financial support offered through the program (~20% reduction in tuition).
-Selected applicants will be notified of this decision shortly after offers of admission are made.
+All applicants to the EST&P program are considered for n alumni scholarship by the admissions committee at the time of admission review, which is the only minimal financial support offered through the program (~20% reduction in tuition).
+Selected applicants will be notified of this decision in their offer letters.

 Students who are interested in applying for external fellowships should see their advisor or check the on-line information provided by the Office of Scholarships and Fellowships Web site.
 The Web site is an excellent resource for locating an abundance of information regarding available funding for students.